alexmitrani/Repeatr/README.md

 The results of this analysis can be viewed here: https://github.com/alexmitrani/Repeatr/blob/main/fugazi_song_performance_intensity.csv

-The "songid" variable indicates the raw frequency ranking of each song, so allowing easy comparison between the intensity and frequency measures.
+The "songid" variable indicates the raw frequency ranking of each song, allowing easy comparison between the intensity and frequency measures.

 Thanks.